SoftwareAG/c8y-docs/src/render/guides/users-guide/optional-services/cloud-remote-access.html.md

 For Cloud Remote Access for SSH the same limitations as mentioned for Telnet apply (see above).
 Also the following additional limitations are known:

 * International characters are not to be supported yet.
 * Only limited number of control characters are working.
-For example interrupt (ctrl+c) is not working yet.
+For example interrupt (CTRL+c) is not working yet.
 * Mouse movements are not supported.
 * Only SSHv2 protocol is supported.

 ### Troubleshooting

+**Endpoints cannot be set up**

  If you cannot set up new endpoints, check if you have sufficient permissions.

-To set up new endpoints, you need "Admin" permission for "Device control" to be able to register a device and “Admin” permission for "Remote access" to be able to add an endpoint.
+To set up new endpoints, you need ADMIN permission for "Device control" to be able to register a device and ADMIN permission for "Remote access" to be able to add an endpoint.

-To establish a connection to a remote operating panel, a “Read” permission for "Remote access" is sufficient.
+To establish a connection to a remote operating panel, a READ permission for "Remote access" is sufficient.

 For more information on permissions, refer to [Administration > Managing permissions](/guides/users-guide/administration/#managing-permissions) in the User guide.

+**Connection fails**

 The connection via a gateway to a remote VNC, SSH or Telnet server can fail because of network problems.
 In this case you need to contact your network administrator.

+**Unsupported protocol version**

+In case of Real VNC, if you get an error message stating that you are using an unsupported protocol version (e.g. 005.00x), try the following workaround:

+1. Open VNC.
+2. Navigate to **Options**.
+3. Select the **Export** tab.
+4. Search for "ProtocolVersion".
+5. Enter "3.8" as protocol version.